 RACHEL WORTMAN (Connellsville, OH / College of Wooster ’15)

 Rachel Wortman graduated from the College of Wooster with a degree in neuroscience.
 During her college years, Rachel spent a semester studying abroad in London, England.
 She was very involved on campus at Wooster as a member of the Phi Sigma Tau Honor Society, a program leader for the Wooster Women in Science Neuroscience Program, a writer for The Wooster Voice, and a member of the marching and symphonic bands.
-Rachel loves pursuing her interests of environmental and social justice while living in Pittsburgh.
-She is serving at the Parkinson Foundation of Western Pennsylvania.
+Rachel loved pursuing her interests of environmental and social justice while living in Pittsburgh.
+She served at the Parkinson Foundation of Western Pennsylvania.

 SARAH SCHNEIDER (Arcola, IL / Southern Illinois University Carbondale ’14)

 Sarah Schneider came to Pittsburgh by way of Illinois.
 Much of Sarah’s time at Southern Illinois was spent as Editor-in-Chief at the Daily Egyptian, the student newspaper.
 Sarah’s love of writing opened the opportunity for her to intern with the Pittsburgh Post-Gazette, the experience through which she first got to know Pittsburgh.
 Outside of writing, Sarah loved animals, and volunteered at an animal shelter in Pittsburgh.
 Sarah served at WESA.

 JULIA SMUCKER (Goshen, IN / Kalamazoo College ’13)